 “Toitū te ngahere, toitū te whenua, toitū te tangata. — If we look after the forest, if we look after the land, the land will look after us.”

 The One Billion Trees Programme aims to increase tree planting throughout New Zealand.
 It makes it easier to plant the right tree, in the right place, for the right purpose.
-By mid-2022 The One Billion Trees Programme had planted 472,539,000 trees across New Zealand.
+By mid-2023 The One Billion Trees Programme had planted 626,746,000 trees across New Zealand.

 Good for the environment, and the people.

 Trees are good for our natural environment – they absorb carbon from the atmosphere, encourage biodiversity, help restore waterways, and reduce soil and rainwater run-off.
 So, the more the merrier.
 They’re good for the economy too!
 The One Billion Trees (1BT) programme is also working to help recovery from the economic impacts of COVID-19 by supporting Jobs for Nature – an initiative to help create employment opportunities in the environmental and conservation sectors.
-The New Zealand Government is achieving this through targeted investment in large-scale planting and catchment initiatives, as well as forestry sector partnerships that create jobs, support economic recovery, and deliver environmental benefits.
+This is being achieved through targeted investment in large-scale planting and catchment initiatives, as well as forestry sector partnerships that create jobs, support economic recovery, and deliver environmental benefits.

 It’s estimated that commercial foresters will plant 500 million trees while $240m has been set aside to co-fund planting with landowners, organisations, and community groups to plant the rest.
 Here are two funded initiatives that are underway right now.

 Trees That Count.

 They’re the match-maker for tree lovers.
 Trees That Count is a digital community that connects the givers to the growers.
 This New Zealand charity has made it easier for companies to fund the planting of native trees, and for community groups around the country to get stuck in and plant them.